Nobel Prize Winners in Economics ...

 Joseph Stiglitz – Monopolistic Competition.
 Market equilibrium is not the norm.

 Michael Spence - Contract Theory.
-Under asymmetric information Educational qualifications as a signal of competence in the jobs market.
+Under asymmetric information educational qualifications are a signal of competence in the jobs market.

 Michael Spence chairs the Commission for Growth and Development 2008 which has reviewed World Bank policy based on the 'Washington Consensus' 1989.
 The benefits of 'globalisation' have been reconfirmed with the important qualification that policy is never 'one size fits all' but always context and time specific.
 Nurturing human capital and social institutions is essential for bottom up evolutionary growth based on increasing returns from specialisation and scale.